Apply to Advance Your Future

 Many companies offer tuition reimbursement programs to foster professional development among their employees.
 We encourage you to contact your HR department to find out if similar opportunities exist at your workplace.

-When you speak to your employer, you can share that our program:
+When you speak to your employer, you can share that our certificates:

-• Consists of two transcripted, credit-bearing courses (not just continuing education units).
+- Consists of two transcripted, credit-bearing courses (not just continuing education units) taught by full-time Carnegie Mellon professors.

-• Will prepare you for the next wave of innovation in mechanical engineering.
-When you complete the program, you’ll be ready to implement AI techniques in your job right from the get-go.
+- Will prepare you for the next wave of innovation in mechanical engineering.
+When you complete the certificates, you’ll be ready to implement AI techniques in your job right from the get-go.

 CMU Employee Tuition Reimbursement

-The Graduate Certificate in AI Engineering Fundamentals is eligible for CMU tuition remission.
+The Graduate Certificate in AI Engineering Fundamentals and the Graduate Certificate in Advanced AI Models for Engineering are eligible for CMU tuition remission.
 Review the CMU tuition remission policy to check your eligibility.

 As part of a global university with locations and students from around the world, the College of Engineering welcomes the diverse perspectives that international students bring to our programs.

-The Graduate Certificate in AI Engineering Fundamentals provides a unique opportunity for individuals nearly everywhere to earn a certificate at the intersection of engineering, AI, and machine learning from one of the top ranked engineering schools in the country.
+The Graduate Certificates in AI Engineering Fundamentals and Advanced AI Models for Engineering provide a unique opportunity for individuals nearly everywhere to earn a certificate at the intersection of engineering, AI, and machine learning from one of the top ranked engineering schools in the country.

 To help ensure you are fully prepared for the admissions process and, if admitted, for success as a student, this section provides detailed information about requirements for international applicants.